-To make neem oil spray for dogs (or any other pets) you need 100% pure organic neem oil, the raw (or crude), smelly stuff, not the refined oil extract.
+To make neem oil spray for dogs or any other pets you need 100% pure organic neem oil, the raw, smelly stuff, not a refined oil extract.

 You could use neem oil extract as well, but it does not work as well.

 If you want to use the neem for dogs to generally improve the skin health and the coat of your dog, then using neem oil extract is probably fine.
 If you are hoping to fix some problem, like fleas, ticks, mange or similar, then you have much better chances with raw, unrefined neem oil.

 Neem oil is no different from other natural substances.
 The moment you start processing and refining them, they lose a lot of their active ingredients.

 With that said, lets look at how to make neem oil spray for dogs or cats.

 The method for making a neem oil spray for dogs is the same as for a plant spray.
 Only the amounts are different.

 Always prepare this neem spray freshly, and use it immediately.
 Once neem oil is dissolved in water it starts breaking down.
 Keep the solution for no more than eight hours.